Land Rover Freelander 2 SUV

 Entry-level S cars not very well equipped

-Land Rovers don’t come cheap, and the Freelander's entry-level S model isn’t particularly well stocked with equipment and accessories, so for it to be good value you’ll have to go higher up the specifications.
-The Freelander's main advantage, though, is that it will have stronger resale value in the used car market than most of its key rivals.
-The XS model is our recommendation, as it comes fitted with climate control, cruise control, leather seats and sat-nav all as standard.
+Land Rovers don’t come cheap; the starting price for the Freelander's entry-level model, which isn’t particularly well stocked, is expensive.
+But, the Freelander's main advantage is that it will have stronger resale value in the used car market than most of its rivals.
+The XS model is our recommendation, as it comes fitted with climate control, cruise control, leather seats and sat-nav, all as standard.
 The HSE spec also adds a full leather interior, but at a significant bump in price over the XS.
-HSE Lux and Dynamic models were added late in 2012, providing an extra focus on luxury and performance, respectively.
+HSE Lux and Dynamic models were added to the range to provide an extra little focus on luxury and finishing touches – prices reflect this.

 What the others say